toebeann/BepInEx.SupermarketSimulator/README.md

     The necessary modding preparation BepInEx needs to do can sometimes get flagged by antivirus as suspicious, so check for that and if you think BepInEx is getting blocked then you'll want to look up how to set up folder exclusions in your antivirus software's documentation.
 The folders you'll want to exclude are `BepInEx` > `unity-libs` and possibly `BepInEx` > `core`.
 If your antivirus is very strict you may be better off setting an exclusion for the entire `BepInEx` folder, but be aware that any mods you install will not be getting scanned by your antivirus if you exclude the entire `BepInEx` folder, and I will not be held liable if you install a mod that carries a virus (most mods on Nexus Mods should be clean though, see [Virus Scanning at Nexus Mods](https://help.nexusmods.com/article/128-anti-virus-false-positives) for info).

+    You'll know the modding set up process has completed and BepInEx is working when a loading screen pops up.
+This screen will disappear once your mods have finished loading.

 6. Exit the game at the main menu.

 Assuming you have followed these instructions correctly, inside the `BepInEx` folder there will now be a file `LogOutput.log` (or simply `LogOutput` - it's the same thing).
 This is your log file, and it will be regenerated every time the game runs with technical and diagnostic information about your installed mods.
 It's very useful for troubleshooting, and it is recommended to share it whenever asking for help with your mods.
 It is equivalent to the console window you might be familiar with, containing all of the same information.

-If this file is missing, it usually means that you have not installed the pack correctly and you should probably try again from scratch.
+If this file is missing or you didn't see the loading screen, it usually means that you have not installed the pack correctly and you should probably try again from scratch.
 Make sure to pay careful attention to the instructions and don't skimread any of the steps.

-Otherwise, you can now install mods according to the [Installing mods](#installing-mods) section below.
+Otherwise, if you saw the loading screen and your log file has been generated, you can now install mods according to the [Installing mods](#installing-mods) section below.

-> [!IMPORTANT]
->
-> **With just this pack installed, you will not see any changes in-game!**
->
-> Check the file `BepInEx` > `LogOutput.log` to determine whether BepInEx has loaded.

 ## Installing mods